Using Registration to Secure Zoom Meetings

 Before you Begin

+In order to turn on or manage registration for a meeting, you must:

-- On paid (Pro) Zoom accounts.
-If you are a current Bryn Mawr student or employee and need to publicly advertise meetings, set up your BMC Zoom account and use it for public-facing meetings so that you can turn on registration.
+- Have a paid Zoom account.
+If you are a current Bryn Mawr student or employee and need to publicly advertise meetings, be sure to set up your BMC Zoom account and use it for public-facing meetings so that you can turn on registration.

-- When you log into Zoom via a web browser or a Moodle Zoom activity.
-You won’t see the registration option, when scheduling a meeting in the Zoom desktop app, mobile app, or in Outlook, but you can add registration to meetings you created that way by logging into Zoom through a web browser.
+- Log into Zoom via a web browser or a Moodle Zoom activity.
+You will not see meeting registration options when scheduling meetings in the Zoom desktop app, mobile app, or Outlook.
+However, you can add and manage registration to meetings you scheduled through these methods, if you log into Zoom through a web browser using the instructions below.

 Turn Registration On for a Meeting